 For Very Small Aperture Terminals (VSAT), the knowledge of the satellites orbits (ephemeris), and of its own position can ease greatly the first acquisition.

-This strategy can also be implemented in some UE like smart phones.

-The tracking of Doppler variation is therefore easy.

-First acquisition can be also eased by using adapted preambles in the signal.
+First acquisition can be eased by using adapted preambles in the signal.

 The second impairment is the possible long propagation delays, especially in the deployment scenario D1 and D2 (Geostationary platforms), but can also impact other deployment scenarios including D3 and D4.
 Scenario D5 shows very short propagation delays compared to scenarios D1 to D4, but still higher than a cell of 10 km radius.